kevinvh1995/Piano3/hardware/README.md

 # Soldering the PS/2 keyboard shield
 Soldering the PS/2 keyboard interface shield kit is fun!

-For those who start with soldering, Sparkfun hase a nice how-to availabale: https://learn.sparkfun.com/tutorials/how-to-solder-through-hole-soldering/
+ - For those who start with soldering, Sparkfun hase a nice how-to availabale: https://learn.sparkfun.com/tutorials/how-to-solder-through-hole-soldering/

-For soldering SMD components the instructions of David Haillant are recommended: http://www.davidhaillant.com/smd-soldering/
+ - For soldering SMD components the instructions of David Haillant are recommended: http://www.davidhaillant.com/smd-soldering/

+## Recommended order
+When soldering the recommended order is to work "from small to big".

+ 1. Start with soldering the SMD resisitors
+ 2. Than solder the SMD capacitors
+ 3. Finalize soldering SMD components with the diodes
+ 4. Solder the loadspeaker
+ 5. Solder the PS/2 connector
+ 6. Cut the pin-headers to the reqired length
+ 6. Solder the pin-headers

 # Conclusion
 Soldering is fun!
-I hope you enjoy your self made PS/2 keyboard interface shield and the joy of playing your VHDL piano.
+I hope you enjoy your self-made PS/2 keyboard interface shield and the joy of playing your VHDL piano.

 You make me very happy when you share your pictures or video.
+Cu, Remko.

 [![VHDL-piano with PS/2 keyboard interface shield](https://img.youtube.com/vi/MyB9OI17_hk/0.jpg)](https://www.youtube.com/watch?v=MyB9OI17_hk)